adcroft/convert_WOA05/README.md

-Makefile | The Makefile that governs the work-flow ncmd5.py | A tool to md5sum each variable in a netcdf file WOA05_to_netcdf.py* | A tool to read WOA05 ascii data and write it to a netcdf file ascii.md5sums | The md5 sums of the unpacked ascii data netcdf.md5sums | The md5 sums of the variable data in the netcdf files netcdfmeta.md5sums | The md5 sums of the CDL files (meta-information of the netcdf files)
+Makefile | The Makefile that governs the work-flow ncmd5.py | A tool to md5sum each variable in a netcdf file WOA05_to_netcdf.py* | A tool to read WOA05 ascii data and write it to a netcdf file temp2ptemp.py | A tool to derive potential temperature from temperature and salinity ascii.md5sums | The md5 sums of the unpacked ascii data netcdf.md5sums | The md5 sums of the variable data in the netcdf files netcdfmeta.md5sums | The md5 sums of the CDL files (meta-information of the netcdf files)